sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 If you are a SAS Developer with two or more projects under your belt, you'll be familiar with the fact that SAS affords incredible flexibility when it comes to development and deployment.
 Every company has different standards, and even you yourself have probably developed some coding habits that are not shared by your colleagues.

-As it happens, this same situation applies also to JS (JavaScript).
-JS is a very flexible, loose language, and can easily be mis-used to create spaghetti projects that are hard to maintain and difficult to debug.
-In response, the industry has created a number of frameworks that 'wrap around' JS to provide structure and consistency in the way projects are built - such as React, Angular, and Vue.
-This is great for application owners, as it makes it much easier to on-board new developers, and it reduces the total cost of ownership, as well as maintaining development velocity as each application becomes increasingly complex.
+As it happens, this same situation applies also to JS (JavaScript) - a flexible and loosely typed language, often mis-used to create spaghetti projects that are hard to maintain and difficult to debug.
+In response to this situation, various frameworks have evolved that 'wrap around' JS to provide structure and consistency in the way projects are built - such as React, Angular, and Vue.
+This is great for application owners, making it easier to on-board new developers, and reducing the total cost of ownership, whilst maintaining development velocity as application complexity increases.

-The goal of SASjs is to provide a structure, set of opinions, and a suite of tools so that developers can spend more time on the things that matter - ie, rapid delivery of business value, to any SAS platform, in a repeatable and scalable fashion.
+The goal of SASjs is to provide such a framework for SAS - a structure, set of opinions, and suite of productivity tools.
+This enables developers to spend more time on the things that matter - ie, rapid delivery of business value, to any SAS platform, in a repeatable and scalable fashion.

-In this paper we walk through the process of setting up a project, deploying it, executing it and documenting it.
+In this paper we walk through the process of setting up a SASjs project in terms of:

+* deployment
+* execution
+* documentation
+* testing

-## THE SASJS FRAMEWORK
+## THE SASjs FRAMEWORK
 The SASjs Framework provides a set of tools to abstract away the common complexities of a typical SAS deployment.
 Each of these tools can be used individually, or together as part of a cohesive and integrated approach to managing the SAS application lifecycle - ie project setup, development, compilation, deployment, execution, testing, documentation, and more.

 The core components are:

-sasjs/adapter - handles SASLogon authentication and communication between frontend and backend sasjs/cli - a Command Line Interface for automating common tasks sasjs/core - a library with over 120 SAS macros geared towards application developers Other components include:
+* [sasjs/adapter](https://adapter.sasjs.io) - handles SASLogon authentication and communication between frontend and backend
+* [sasjs/cli](https://cli.sasjs.io) - a Command Line Interface for automating common tasks
+* [sasjs/core](https://core.sasjs.io) - a library with over 120 SAS macros geared towards application developers

+Other components include:

-sasjs/vscode-extension - SAS code execution, syntax highlighting and linting in the VS Code IDE sasjs/lint - the linter is used in both the VS Code extension and the SASjs CLI numerous seed apps ready to kick start a SAS project There are even a series of ready-made apps, built using the framework.
+* sasjs/vscode-extension - SAS code execution, syntax highlighting and linting in the VS Code IDE
+* sasjs/lint - the linter is used in both the VS Code extension and the SASjs CLI
+* numerous seed apps ready to kick start a SAS project

+There are even a series of ready-made apps, built using the framework.

-GETTING STARTED
+## GETTING STARTED

 There are some pre-requisites to install before continuing: